 - Determine how much you can write each month and up with a publishing calendar

 - Focus on creating quality content, not on the quantity of your content

 - Follow proper SEO techniques and use a readability tool to help with writing easy-to-read content

 - Add valuable imagery, video, infographics and more to make your blog more interesting

 If you don’t have time to write content, you can outsource the job to contractors.
 You should also consider using video content, images, helpful tools, and interesting graphics in your content marketing campaigns.

-38% of consumers will consult social media the next time they decide to buy a car.
+Consumers year after year continue to consult social media during the car buying process.
 Sometimes, they are simply asking their friends for recommendations.
 But your dealership could be a valuable resource in their search for their next vehicle.

 If you’re generating content and optimizing your website for conversions, social media marketing can give you the push you need to generate tons of car sales leads.

 There are many ways a dealership can use social media for lead generation.
 Here are some key tips for using social media:

 Create business pages on Facebook, Instagram, LinkedIn, and other networks.